Hedvig Elisabeth Charlotte of Holstein-Gottorp: Royal Duchess

 Prince Charles saw her for the first time in Eutin in 1770 and remarked that she was pretty.
 The marriage was suggested in 1772, and the first ceremony took place in Wismar on 21 June 1774.
 She arrived in Sweden on 3 June and entered Stockholm by Vasaorden royal barge, a type of gondola, on 7 June.
 The wedding ceremony took place the same night, followed by a masquerade ball in Kungsträdgården.
-She was noted for her beauty – her waist measured a mere 48 cm (19") and her shoe size 31 (girls' size 13) – and, as the marriage of the monarch had not been consummated after nine years, there were hopes that she would provide an heir for the throne.
+She was noted for her perceived beauty – her waist measured a mere 48 cm (19") and her shoe size 31 (girls' size 13) – and, as the marriage of the monarch had not been consummated after nine years, there were hopes that she would provide an heir to the throne.

+Princess Hedwig Elizabeth Charlotta of Holstein-Gottorp by Cornelius Hoeyer 1780's.

-Painting of the official entry of Hedvig Elisabeth Charlotte in Stockholm on 7 July 1774.
+Painting of the official entry of Princess Hedwig Elisabeth Charlotte in Stockholm on 7 July 1774.

+Medal of the Duke and Duchess of Södermanland's wedding 1774.

 Hedvig Elisabeth Charlotte, Duchess of Södermanland.
 Portrait by Alexander Roslin, 1774.

 The wedding dress of Hedvig Elisabeth Charlotte of Holstein-Gottorp worn when she married on July 1774.

 Coronet (right) created for Charlotte as Princess of Sweden in 1778.

 In January 1775, there were signs that she was pregnant.
 It was hoped that the question of succession was solved, and prayers were held in the churches.
 However, the signs soon proved to be false.
 The news of the false pregnancy also made the king decide to consummate his marriage and provide an heir to the throne personally.

-She made a personal success with her cheerful temperament and became a center of the royal court, where she was for some time informally called "Little Duchess" and was noticed for her beauty, vividness, wittiness and ease with words.
-With these qualities she fulfilled a contemporary ideal.
-In contrast to the shy Queen, Sophia Magdalena of Denmark, "Duchess Lotta" was lively, witty, and flirtatious, and was in many ways the female center of the court.
+She made a personal success with her temperament and became a center of the royal court, where she was for some time informally called "Little Duchess" and was noticed for her perceived beauty and ease with words.
+In contrast to the supposedly shy Queen, Sophia Magdalena of Denmark, "Duchess Lotta" was seen as witty and flirtatious, and was in many ways the female center of the court.
 It was said of her: "One can not imagine anything more lively and cheerful.
 She is joy itself.
 Her greatest pleasure is to make up jokes and foolishness.
 It would be a good thing, if she introduced that custom, as our by nature somewhat melancholic nation could need some cheering up."

-She participated in the amateur theatre which were an important part at the royal court during the reign of Gustav III, both as an actress and as a dancer.
+She participated in the amateur theatre which was an important part at the royal court during the reign of Gustav III, both as an actress and as a dancer.
 Her dancing was seen as scandalous by some, as ballet dancers were during this age regarded as prostitutes.
-After being subjected to criticism that she and Princess Sophia Albertina distracted the King from the affairs of state by pursuit of pleasure, she retired from the stage in 1783.
+After being subjected to criticism that she and Princess Sophia Albertina distracted the King from the affairs of state by the pursuit of pleasure, she retired from the stage in 1783.